“Why can’t I talk to people? Sometimes it feels like I can’t hold a conversation with anyone. Is this normal, and how can I fix it?”

-For more tips on making and keeping eye contact, see this guide.
+Read this guide for more tips on making and keeping eye contact confidently.

 Rejection isn’t always a bad thing.
 It can hurt, but it serves an important purpose: it helps filter out people who aren’t a good match for you.
 Every time you are rejected, you are free to move on to other potential friends and partners.
 Reframe rejection as a sign that you are taking healthy risks in your social life.
 Give yourself credit for taking a chance.